Gabriel7ven/Product-preview-card-component/README.md

 Build with: Project made with HTML and CSS Flexbox.

 Learning:
-    New skill: This is may new skill, and was my biggest challenge too: to change the image when device's screen size changes too.
+    New skill -- This is my new skill, and was my biggest challenge too: to change the image when device's screen size changes too.

 Useful tools: I used INKSCAPE to add "border-radius" to the image, but you can do it with another tool like Figma.